ayuusweetfish/Nomad/NOTES.md

 ## Windows

 On Windows, this setup logs into WSL and exposes a terminal through Alacritty.
-This directory is portable, and can be moved around; all configuration is provided locally with `$HOME` pointing to this directory.
+This directory is portable and can be moved around; all configuration is provided locally with `$HOME` pointing to this directory.

 ## Raspberry Pi